-If you plan to spend a night near the Grand Canyon, remember these three words: Reserve well in advance.
+If you plan to spend a night near the Grand Canyon, remember these words: Reserve well in advance.
 Try to make your arrangements at least six months before your trip, as much as a year in advance if you're visiting during the popular summer months.

 At the South Rim, there are hotels in the park and also in the nearby town of Tusayan.
 Among the park properties is the splendid El Tovar Hotel, a landmark that is much in demand year-round.
 The historic Bright Angel Lodge has cabins on the canyon rim that have wonderful views.
 In addition, the South Rim has several other lodges, two campgrounds and a recreational-vehicle area.